allisonmb/game-gear/z80 assembly/README.md

 - The ZX Spin emulator will freeze and crash if code is edited while running an emulation
 - The car game needs to be modified to work on the FPGA.
 Currently it is set up to communicate with the ZX Spin emulator which is written in BASIC.
 The FPGA implementation would need to be written to communicate with its hardware instead of the emulator.
 - The car game controls are not intuitive.
 Currently to move left space is used and to move right the left arrow key is used
 - Do NOT use online IDE available at https://github.com/IgnacioSearles/Z80-AssemblerAndEmulator.
-This IDE does not implement input or output instructions and 16 bit arithmetic instructions are bugged.
+This IDE does not implement input or output instructions and 16 bit arithmetic instructions are bugged [2].

 ## References
 [1]  J. Kingsman.
 “Tutorial: ZX Spectrum Machine Code Game in 30 Minutes.”
 Chutney.
 Available: https://chuntey.wordpress.com/2010/01/12/tutorial-zx-spectrum-machine-code-game-30-minutes/